Installation Step 1: Locate and Place the Fence Transmitter

 - Secured to a stationary surface using appropriate mounting hardware (not included).
 A mounting template is included on page 27 of your manual.

-- At least 3 feet from large metal objects or appliances as these items may interfere with the signal consistency (1B).
+- At least 0.9 metres from large metal objects or appliances as these items may interfere with the signal consistency (1B).

 - As close as possible to your home’s Grounding Electrode.
 This is required to keep the Ground Wire as short as possible.

 Once you have mounted the Fence Transmitter, the Boundary Wire must exit the building.
-This can be accomplished via a window or through a 1/8” hole drilled through the wall.
+This can be accomplished via a window or through a 0.3 cm hole drilled through the wall.
 Ensure the drill path is clear of any utilities.
-Make sure the Boundary Wire is not cut off or pinched by a window, door, or garage door, as this can damage it over time.
-To prevent fires and electrical hazards, install the Fence Transmitter in buildings that are in accordance with state and local electrical and building codes.
+Make sure the Boundary Wire is not cut off or pinched by a window, door, or garage door as this can damage it over time.
+To prevent fires and electrical hazards, install the Fence Transmitter in buildings that are in accordance with local electrical and building codes.